 Regular days of instruction for Academic Year - 167 days (175 total days)

-See the Schedule of Classes or contact the campus/center registration office where you wish to attend to obtain registration information and dates.
+See the Schedule of Classes or contact the Registration Office at the campus/center where you wish to attend to obtain registration information and dates.
 Contact the Testing Office for Placement Examination information.

 President's Welcome